Electrohypersensitivity: handicap often mistaken for a psychiatric disorder

 Gagnon notably credits a Health Canada scientist who recommended he read a Canadian Human Rights Commission report, The Medical Perspective on Environmental Sensitivities, authored by Margaret E. Sears Ph.D. in May 2007.

 Two environmental physicians later confirmed that his years of exposure to exhaust fumes and solvents made him first hypersensitive to chemicals and later to EMFs.
-His professional asthma triggerred by chemical sensitivities had led him to stop working as a mechanic and to become service manager of a power equipment dealership.
+His professional asthma triggerred by chemical sensitivities had led him to stop working as a mechanic and to become Service Manager for a construction and agricultural power equipment dealership.

 Gagnon eventually discovered that his home, property and neighborhood are highly polluted with EMFs.
 “Thanks to all those who have been involved in this issue for decades, my knowledge has evolved a lot, allowing me to highlight EMF sources unsuspected by the majority of people.
 These sources are unfortunately publicly and legally contested by the polluters generating them, whether they are suppliers of “dirty” electricity, including high transient frequencies and harmonics, parasitic earth currents and flicker from fluorescent and other digital devices, or wireless telecommunication providers.
 All of them refuse to admit and correct the situation.”
 (Here are videos he made to document the problems.)